mulderp/mulderp.github.com/_posts/2016-01-26-marvin-minsky-passed-away.md

 layout: post
 tags: ai
 ---
 It is sad news to heard that Marvin Minsky passed away.
 He was a revolting mind who challenged our current views on computers and psychology.
-While programming is mainly about solving puzzle, views on learning about programming might evolve in the future.
-This was one of my original ideas behind my blog "thinkingonthinking" in the first place.
+While programming is mainly about solving puzzles, programming is also about learning and making discoveries.
+This was one of the lessons prof. Minsky taught me.
+And, it was one of the original ideas behind my blog "thinkingonthinking" in the first place.

 In honour to prof. Minsky, I want to share some email exchanges we had: